stzn/TIL/SwiftDependencyManagement/README.md

 #### The Decorator pattern

-The Decorator pattern attaches additional responsibilities to an object dynamically
+The Decorator pattern attaches additional responsibilities to an object dynamically.

+The Decorator implementation should share the same interface as the decorated.
+This means that they should have the same method signature.

+That's polymorphism: a single interface/abstraction with many implementations.

 For example, we define a protocol and its implementation.